 Six Essential Skills Professionals Need to Communicate Better and Build Stronger Work Relationships

 To be successful in the workplace today, professionals need more than the learned education from academic study.
-This is underscored by a 2019 survey by Morning Consult of more than 650 employers which found that 73 percent of employers believe “it’s very or somewhat difficult finding qualified candidates”.
-The survey also revealed that soft skills are highly in demand by employers, and even more so than technical skills.
+This is underscored by a 2019 survey by Morning Consult of more than 650 employers which found that 73 percent of employers believe “it’s very or somewhat difficult finding qualified candidates.”
+The survey also revealed that employers highly demand soft skills, even more than technical ones.

-Technical skills are no less important than ever, but a greater emphasis needs to be placed on noncognitive skills such as communication and relationships with peers in a work environment.
-Below are six essential skills that will help younger professionals better communicate ideas, become more impactful leaders, and develop better relationships at work.
+Technical skills are no less important than ever, but a greater emphasis should be placed on noncognitive skills such as communication and relationships with peers in a work environment.
+Below are six essential skills to help younger professionals better communicate ideas, become more impactful leaders, and develop better relationships at work.

 Professionals with high emotional intelligence (EQ) understand their emotions and the emotions of their team members.
 This often leads to better collaboration, increased trust, and greater productivity from team members.

-Develop the Skill: There are 4 main elements of emotional intelligence: self-awareness, self-management, social awareness, and relationship management.
+Develop the Skill: There are four main elements of emotional intelligence: self-awareness, self-management, social awareness, and relationship management.
 Below are some tips for growing your emotional intelligence.